Jason Chambers

 Jason Chambers (born March 23, 1980, in Chicago, Illinois) is an American actor, mixed martial artist and sports commentator.
-Chambers is best known for his role as the host of the popular weekly television program Human Weapon on The History Channel.
+He is best known for his role as the host of the popular weekly television program Human Weapon on The History Channel.
 He has appeared in multiple television programs including CSI, Days of Our Lives, As the World Turns and The Middleman.
 Chambers was featured on Extra as one of "America's Most Eligible" bachelors.
 Chambers is actively involved with City of Hope National Medical Center, a Cancer Research institute which he was recently appointed to the board of directors.

 Early life

 Jason Chambers, of Greek, French and Irish descent, was born on March 23, 1980, in Chicago, Illinois, to Dale Chambers, a homemaker, and George West, who worked for Roadway Services.
 Chambers resided in Tinley Park, Illinois, until the age of 12, then moved to Chicago where he resided until he was 16.
 At 21, Chambers moved to New York City to study acting.
 In 2006 he moved to Los Angeles, California.
 Chambers resides in Miami, Florida.